angeloskounavis/data-structures-and-algorithms-3/sorting/insertion/README.md

 # Blog Notes: Insertion Sort

-The psedocode below is an example of the **insertion sort** algorithm:
+The pseudocode below is an example of the **insertion sort** algorithm:
 ```
  InsertionSort(int[] arr)